rubyforgood/pet-rescue/README.md

 ### The Solution

-I met with the stakeholder to learn about their challenges and needs and then conceptualized a solution to address the above challenges.
+I met with the stakeholders to learn about their challenges and needs and then conceptualized a solution to address the above challenges.
 This was a great exercise in turning business needs into application logic.

 The solution had to be simple, easy to maintain and manage, and provide a more cohesive flow and experience for both staff and adopters alike.
 It had to make use of out of the box technology with a low monthly overhead.